fintech-favie/FinTech-Journey-2026-300-days-/README.md

 * **Variables:** Learned how to store stock prices and personal data in "boxes" for later use.
 * **Math Addition:** Calculated a total portfolio value by adding separate stock prices.
 * **String Concatenation:** Learned how to join names using the `+` operator and the importance of adding a `" "` for spaces.
-* **Debugging:** Successfully fixed a `NameError` by using quotation marks for text and resolved syntax errors with variable naming.
+* **Debugging:** Successfully fixed a `NameError` by using quotation marks for text and resolved syntax errors with. variable naming.

 ### Achievement:
 Passed the Day 2 Addition Quiz and pushed a clean, functional `day2.py` script!